techidaily/site-win11-tips/source/_posts/correcting-steam-cloud-connection-problems.md

  Sometimes, a slow or no internet connection prevents the Steam client from loading the synced progress.
 Therefore, you should rule out internet issues next.

  First things first, double-check that your PC still has an internet connection.
-Try opening a website in your browser; if it never loads, then try our guide on[when you can connect to Wi-Fi, but you have no internet connection](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
+Try opening a website in your browser; if it never loads, then try our guide on [when you can connect to Wi-Fi, but you have no internet connection](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .

  If you do have an internet connection, it may be unstable.
-If so, try our guide on[how to fix an unstable Wi-Fi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
+If so, try our guide on [how to fix an unstable Wi-Fi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .

 ## 7\.
 Ensure Cloud Synchronization Is Enabled in Steam